fadawar/fadawar.github.io/_drafts/vpn.md

 Traffic split with GlobalProtect
 --------------------------------
-What GlobalProtect does when it connects to VPN is that it creates new network interface and edits the routing table so all our traffic is sent through this new network interface.
+When you connect to VPN with GlobalProtect, it creates new network interface and edits the routing table so all our traffic is sent through this new network interface.

 To solve this we need to remove a route created by GlobalProtect and then create few new routes for only those IP addresses which we want to be directed through our VPN.

-We implemented it in Python (original solution taken from Name of the Author).
+We implemented it in Python (based on this [blog post](https://www.shadabahmed.com/blog/2013/08/11/split-tunneling-vpn-routing-table)).
 Save the script as split_vpn.py to your home folder.
 Edit the lists VPN_NETS and VPN_HOSTS based on your needs.
 Then you can run it everytime you want to split traffic.